JobinJohn24/Differential-Expression-Structural-Pipeline/README.md

 ## 🧬 Project Overview
 This project integrates **Genomic Differential Expression** with **Structural Biology** to identify high-quality drug targets in Lung Adenocarcinoma (LUAD).

-Standard RNA-seq analysis identifies *which* genes are upregulated in cancer, but not *if* they are viable drug targets.
-This pipeline bridges that gap by fetching AlphaFold structures for top candidates and analyzing their biophysical stability to filter out "undruggable" false positives.
+Standard RNA-seq analysis identifies which genes are upregulated in cancer, but not if they are viable drug targets.
+This pipeline bridges that gap by uses AlphaFold structures for top candidates and analyzing their biophysical stability to filter out "undruggable" false positives.

 ---